kijiproject/kiji/kijiproject.github.com/_posts/userguides/express/DEVEL/2013-11-14-kiji-sources.md

 within the specified `timeRange` for this `KijiInput`, not all purchases that are in the users table.

-#### Specifying a Column to Field Mapping (Required)
+### Specifying a Column to Field Mapping (Required)

-`KijiInput` takes a map of tuple field name to `ColumnInputSpec` as an argument to the constructor function.
+`KijiInput` takes a one-to-one mapping from `ColumnInputSpec` to field name, as an argument to the constructor function.
 This map defines the Kiji columns that will be read into specific fields of the flow.

 The simplest KijiInput syntax looks like this: